Yevhen-Tkachenko-1/Java-Multithreading-Demo/README.md

 1. Start [app](multithreading/src/main/java/com/yevhent/bases/ExecutingScheduling.java)
 2. Check console output.
 3. There we have 11 rounds of execution.<br>
-   Each time we start 2 Threads with the same order: Baron first, Olivia next.<br>
+   Each time we start 2 Threads with the same order: Baron first, Olivia next.
-   By this, it is expected that Baron wins each time by chopping more vegetables as it goes first.<br>
+   By this, it is expected that Baron wins each time by chopping more vegetables as it goes first.
-   However, actual results is unpredictable and depends on Threads scheduling by system.<br>
+   However, actual results is unpredictable and depends on Threads scheduling by system.
    For example, I have 7 times when Baron chopped more vegetables, and Olivia wins 4 times.

 #### Demo 3: Thread Lifecycle